Decay of streaks and rolls in plane Couette-Poiseuille flow: Introduction

-In this article, the investigation of the decay of the streamwise and spanwise velocities is carried out over a large range of Reynolds numbers, ranging from approximately half to slightly larger than $\Rey_g$.
-This is in contrast with many previous studies, which focus on $\Rey$ very close to or slightly above $\Rey_g$.
-We aim to show that the decay rate difference is observed over a wide range of $\Rey$, and that the global threshold $\Rey_g$ is close to the value extrapolated from the value of the decay rate at small $\Rey$.
+In the current investigation, the decay of the streamwise and spanwise velocities is carried out over a large range of Reynolds numbers, ranging from approximately half to slightly larger than $\Rey_g$.
+This is in contrast with many previous studies, which focus on values of $\Rey$ very close to or slightly above $\Rey_g$.
+We aim at showing that the decay rate difference is observed over a wide range of $\Rey$, and that the global threshold $\Rey_g$ is close to the value extrapolated from the value of the decay rate at small $\Rey$.
+Another objective of the present study is to investigate the interplay between the rolls and streaks in the flow, in particular to elucidate the dynamics of each component.

-In our Couette-Poiseuille setup, noise is generated in the fluid supply tank and disturbed flow is thus injected into one end of the channel (see Fig.~\ref{fig:setup}).
-A similar behaviour is observed in experiments of torsional Couette flow \citep{LeGal2007JEM_CircularPCF} and PPF \citep{sano2016}.
-Disordered flow from this source may penetrate from both ends in CPF, since this experiment has a feed tank at each end \citep{Couliou2015PhysFluids}.
-Contrary to the case of boundary layer flows, which is another example of highly sheared flow where the effect of noise has been investigated \citep{Kreilos2016,fransson2005}, it is not common to vary the noise in channel flows.
-We characterised the noise and controlled it using grids.
+In our Couette-Poiseuille setup, noise is generated in the fluid supply tank and disturbed flow is thus injected into one end of the channel (see figure~\ref{fig:setup}).
+Similar behaviour is observed in experiments on torsional Couette flow \citep{LeGal2007JEM_CircularPCF} and PPF \citep{sano2016}.
+Disordered flow may penetrate the flow field from both end tanks in CPF, since our experiment has a supply tank at each end \citep{Couliou2015PhysFluids}.
+Contrary to the case of boundary layer flows, which is another example of highly sheared flow where the effect of noise has been investigated \citep{fransson2005, Kreilos2016}, it is not common to vary the noise in channel flows.
+Here we characterised the noise and controlled it using grids.

 The article is organized as follows.
 We present the main features of the experimental setup, the velocity measurements and the processing steps in section~\ref{Experimental set-up and processing}.
-The spatial structure of the velocity fields during the relaminarization process, as well as the temporal evolution of characteristic integral parameters such as kinetic energy and turbulent fraction are shown in section~\ref{Decay process}.
+The spatial structure of the velocity fields during the relaminarization process, as well as the temporal evolution of characteristic integral parameters such as kinetic energy and turbulent fraction are discussed in section~\ref{Decay process}.
 The noise is characterised and quantified in section~\ref{Noise}, using the velocity field in the permanent regime.
 The variation with Reynolds number of the characteristic decay times is discussed in section~\ref{Variation of characteristic time with $Re$}.